 If a student does not return from an approved leave of absence (when applicable) on the date indicated on the written request, monies will be refunded.
 The refund calculation will be based on the student's last date of attendance.
-The date of determination is the date the student was scheduled to return.
+The DOD is the date the student was scheduled to return.